 Understanding color and the impact it has on our minds and attitudes is essential to making marketing-smart color decisions, both online and offline.
 Establishing this understanding is critical when seeking to bridge the gap between what you are trying to communicate and what is actually perceived.
+Designing with the color pink can say a lot about who you are.
 Let’s take a look at the psychology of the color pink and what it means for your business.

 Like all colors, pink is very diverse.
 The word itself conjures up a variety of different images and concepts—romance, flowers, femininity, Barbie, breast cancer, lightheartedness, etc. It also, like all colors, is contradictory.
-Pink is primarily recognized as a feminine color.
+Pink is primarily recognized as a feminine color in the United States.
 It is for this reason that the color is used as a universal symbol of hope and awareness in the fight against breast cancer.
+Keep this in mind when designing with the color pink.

 However, in Japan, pink has a masculine association.
 Pink cherry tree blossoms are said to represent fallen Japanese warriors.
 Understanding the context in which pink is being used is essential to understanding how your audience will interact with it.
 Depending on the shade of pink used, its usage has the power to direct communication in a powerful way.
 Generally speaking, every variation of pink can be either stimulating or calming.